Reinforcement Unlearning via Group Relative Policy Optimization: Introduction

-Specifically, our contributions are: (1) \textbf{Principled Unlearning Framework --} We propose PURGE, an RL-based approach that treats unlearning as a verifiable task.
-Unlike prior methods that try to remove specific data, PURGE leverages GRPO to guide LLMs in forgetting specific knowledge while maintaining general utility.
-(2) \textbf{Theoretical Guarantees --} We provide formal results on the suppression of targeted knowledge, proving geometric decay of forbidden-token probabilities and high-probability bounds on utility retention via KL divergence.
-(3) \textbf{Scalable and Efficient Unlearning --} PURGE achieves competitive unlearning performance using significantly fewer tokens -- up to $\times 46$ fewer per forget target compared to SoTA approaches -- while requiring no external reward models, making it a more scalable and cost-effective approach for real-world deployments.
-(4) \textbf{Comprehensive Empirical Evaluation --} Extensive experiments on the RWKU \citep{jinrwku} benchmark -- spanning knowledge memorization, knowledge manipulation, adversarial robustness and real-world utility tasks -- validate that PURGE achieves more natural and coherent outputs, improving fluency by +5.48\% compared to the base model, and showing +12.02\% greater resistance to adversarial attacks, ensuring safer and more reliable unlearning.
+\textbf{(1) Principled Unlearning Framework.} We propose PURGE, an RL-based approach that treats unlearning as a verifiable task.
+Unlike prior methods that aim to remove specific data, PURGE leverages GRPO to guide LLMs to forget specific knowledge while maintaining general utility.

+\textbf{(2) Theoretical Guarantees.} We provide formal results on the suppression of targeted knowledge, proving geometric decay of forbidden-token probabilities and high-probability bounds on utility retention via KL divergence.

+\textbf{(3) Scalable and Efficient Unlearning.} PURGE achieves competitive unlearning performance with significantly fewer tokens -- up to $\times 46$ fewer per forget target than SoTA approaches -- while requiring no external reward models, making it a more scalable and cost-effective approach for real-world deployments.

+\textbf{(4) Comprehensive Empirical Evaluation.} Extensive experiments on the RWKU \citep{jinrwku} benchmark -- spanning knowledge memorization, knowledge manipulation, adversarial robustness and real-world utility tasks -- validate that PURGE achieves more natural and coherent outputs, improving fluency by +5.48\% compared to the base model, and showing +12.02\% greater resistance to adversarial attacks, ensuring safer and more reliable unlearning.